permaweb/permaweb-libs/README.md

 <details>
   <summary><strong>Parameters</strong></summary>

-- `zoneId`: The ID of the zone that will subscribe to another zone's moderation list
+- `zoneId`: The ID of the zone that will subscribe to another moderation list
-- `subscriptionZoneId`: The ID of the zone to subscribe to (the function automatically retrieves the moderation process ID for this zone)
+- `moderationId`: The ID of the moderation process to subscribe to
 - `subscriptionType` (optional): The type of subscription (e.g., "default", "spam").
 Defaults to "default"

 </details>